newville/wxmplot/doc/plotpanel.rst

    :param trace: integer index for the trace (0 is the first trace)
    :param x:     array of x values
    :param y:     array of y values
-   :param side:  which y axis to use ('left' or 'right').
+   :param side:  which y axis to use ('left', 'right', 'right2', or 'right3').
    :param update_limits:  whether to force an update of the limits.
    :param draw:    whether to force a redrawing of the canvas.